caido/doc-developer/src/guides/distribution/store.md

 1. Fill in the details in the description for the pull request.
 For the checkboxes, insert an x between the brackets, [x], to mark them as done.
 1. Click `Create pull request`.

 You've now submitted your plugin package to the Caido store.
-Our bot will verify that that format is correct and you will have to sign the [Contributor License Agreement](https://cla-assistant.io/caido/store).
+Our bot will verify that the format is correct and you will have to sign the [Contributor License Agreement](https://cla-assistant.io/caido/store).
 Once your submission is ready for review, you can sit back and wait for the Caido team to review it.

 ## Step 6: Address review comments